Arcticoz/arcora/README.md

 ### Swap.
 Mint.
 Own.
 https://arcora-opal.vercel.app/

-ARCora is a modern Web3 dashboard built with Next.js, TypeScript, Tailwind CSS, Wagmi, RainbowKit, and Circle Web3 Services.

-Designed with a premium UI inspired by Uniswap and Magic Eden, ARCora provides a seamless experience for managing assets, swapping stablecoins, bridging assets across chains, and collecting NFTs.
+ARCora is a modern Web3 application built on Arc Testnet, designed to provide a seamless experience for managing stablecoins and NFTs.
+Powered by Circle App Kit, ARCora combines swapping, transferring, bridging, and NFT utilities into a single interface.

 ---